 10. Design that is more beautiful/quirky/fun/edgy/stylish/simple/patterned/non-patterned/etc

 We'll give our backslash key a break - you get the idea.
 Something as seemingly superficial as appearance can dramatically alter a customer's perception of its worth.
 Check out the price list at Bang & Olufsen to see what we mean.
+They are beating competitors.

 11. More beautiful/quirky/etc packaging